The World's Mayor Newsletter | Legacy & Media Insights

 Olamide Otasanya: Architecting Africa's Future

 In a world brimming with challenges, a new generation of leaders is rising, driven not by profit, but by purpose.
 Olamide Otasanya is one such leader.
-A dynamic social impact advocate, chartered accountant, and the National Coordinator of the Hult Prize Nigeria, Olamide is at the forefront of a movement empowering Africa's youth to build a sustainable future.
-I had the profound honor of sitting down with him for an episode of The Legacy Architect , and our conversation was a powerful reminder that the greatest legacy we can build is one that uplifts others.
+A dynamic social impact advocate, chartered accountant, and a National Coordinator of the Hult Prize Nigeria, Olamide is at the forefront of a movement empowering Africa's youth to build a sustainable future.
+Joshua T. Berglan, The World's Mayor, had the profound honor of sitting down with him for an episode of The Legacy Architect , and their conversation was a powerful reminder that the greatest legacy we can build is one that uplifts others.

 From the world of finance to the front lines of social change, Olamide’s journey is a testament to the power of aligning one's profession with their passion.
 He shared insights into the untapped potential of Nigeria's young innovators, the misconceptions that hold them back, and the incredible, world-changing ideas they are bringing to life against all odds.